AlexanderZagaynov/drakon_vscode/docs/dsl-spec.md

   line {
     from = "receipt"
-    to   = "done"
+    to   = "end"
   }
 }
 ```

-This sample demonstrates the interaction between blocks, lanes, branch kinds, and an attachment-free timeline.
+This sample demonstrates how the textual DSL maps to the canonical DRAKON icons without relying on explicit lane declarations.
 Durations, timers, and group durations would be added through `attach` statements when required (for example, to express “Timeout after PT2H on request-payment”).

 ## Implementation Considerations

 - **Parsing:** The syntax is valid HCL.
 You can parse diagrams with any HCL 2 parser (e.g., HashiCorp’s Go library) and then project the resulting object model onto the existing DRAKON AST.
 Each block translates to a nested object keyed by its type and id, while repeated blocks (e.g., `case`, `line`, `attach`) arrive as arrays.
-- **Backwards compatibility:** Legacy `.drakon` files that use the `node` / `edge` DSL should be upgraded through a converter.
-Because the new spec is declarative, the converter can map each `node` into the corresponding block and emit the structured attributes.
 - **Renderer updates:** Icons should read values from the new attribute names (`text`, `lines`, `tags`, `yes.target`, etc.).
 Branch styling relies on `line.kind`, so preserve existing colour/shape rules by matching the string values described above.
 - **Tooling:** LSP/linting integrations now benefit from HCL’s mature ecosystem (formatters, validators).
 Consider wiring `hclfmt` or similar as a formatting command inside the extension.